 Medicare Definition of Homebound

-Homebound is when a patient is unable to leave their home without considerable and taxing effort.
+Medicare defines “homebound” as when a patient is unable to leave their home without considerable and taxing effort.
 They must also meet criterion 1 and criterion 2:

 Criterion 1